 Our professional development seminars in Sydney CBD and throughout NSW focus on our public interest test cases and what they will mean for lawyers, planners, and your clients in the future, as well as important updates on environmental, planning, and administrative law.
 As community lawyers specialising in public interest environmental law, we offer top tips and insights into the operation of planning and environmental law, and help you to help your clients to be effective and compliant citizens.

-We also deliver training on major law reforms that affect the way you work to help you ensure that you are up to speed on the latest developments in environmental, planning, and administrative law.
+We also deliver seminars on major law reforms that affect the way you work to help you ensure that you are up to speed on the latest developments in environmental, planning, and administrative law.

 We can tailor a professional development program to suit your workplace, offer half and full day options, and travel to you.
 We've previously worked with local councils and State Government departments around NSW to deliver targeted training to environmental decision-makers and enforcement officers.

 All funds raised by our professional development program go towards our core work of helping the community to protect the environment through law.
-You can claim CPD points for all of our professional development seminars.

-See below for our upcoming professional development seminars, or contact us to request a quote on your tailored program.
+Contact us to request a quote on your tailored program.

-Thursday, May 11, 2017 at 12:30 PM · $85.00 AUDColin Biggers & Paisley in Sydney, Australia
+Thursday, August 31, 2017 at 12:30 PM · $75.00 AUDColin Biggers & Paisley in Sydney, Australia

 All funds raised from this seminar go towards our core work of helping the community to protect the environment through law.
 You can claim CPD points for this and all of our professional development seminars.

-A light lunch will be provided.
 We are very grateful to our pro bono partner Colin Biggers & Paisley for hosting this seminar.RSVP